There are two definitions of the word “peace” in the Oxford dictionary:

 2. “A state or period in which there is no war or a war has ended; the state of being free from civil disorder”.
 “Music for Peace” project (MfP) tries to deal with both of the definitions and sends a number of messages to the audience – musical students and spectators.
 “Music for Peace” is a charitable musical project, and its mission is to benefit young musicians who live in today’s conflict zones.
 The “Music for Peace” Project used the convening power of music as a vehicle to maximize the benefits of international and cross-cultural contacts between youth and young adult populations.
 Through music, MfP aimed to bring individuals from all backgrounds and social statuses together into a relaxed and natural environment.

 The Music for Peace Project has been founded by two young Russian musicians, Maria Nemtsova (piano) and Vitaly Vatulya (saxophone).

-The concerts and master classes are used to present new challenges to the artists, to perform in a variety of different settings and remote areas, give masterclasses to young people growing up in area of recent conflict, and perform in countries with histories of cultural and religious differences.
+The concerts and master classes are used to present new challenges to the artists to perform in a variety of settings, traveling to remote lands, giving master classes to young people which are growing in areas of recent conflict, performing in countries with a history of cross-cultural and religious differences.

 The main goal is to share knowledge, experience and joy with the audience.